LondonJim/Chrome-Extension-Petitions/README.md

 This extension can be used on any news website.

-Currently published unlisted for testing here: https://chrome.google.com/webstore/detail/news-to-petition/pkbiobdkinbilfodhicdhnedacnigikb
+Currently published on the Chrome Store here: https://chrome.google.com/webstore/detail/news-to-petition/pkbiobdkinbilfodhicdhnedacnigikb

 Note: Because of the long turn around with publishing on the chrome store, the published version on the store may not be the most up to date.